katajakasa/Utuputki2/README.md

 1. On commandline, run `mysql -u root -p`.
 This will take you to MySQL command prompt.
 2. On mysql commandline, run `CREATE DATABASE utuputki2;`.
 3. On mysql commandline, run `GRANT ALL PRIVILEGES ON utuputki2.* To '<username>'@'localhost' IDENTIFIED BY '<password>';`.
-Pick a good username and password, and make sure to change 'localhost' if your server is located elsewhere.
-Database name may be switched if you wish to do so (remember to update your configuration accordingly!).
+Pick a good username and a secure password.
+Database name may be switched if you wish to do so.
+Remember to update the DATABASE_CONFIG setting in your utuputki.conf accordingly!.

 ### 3.4.
 Nginx